Healing My Dairy Intolerance (How To Reintroduce Dairy into Your Diet, too!)

 7. Conventional milk with additives

 8. Milk alternatives.
-EXCEPT Aroy-D brand coconut milk or something similar.
-Everything else is loaded with synthetic ingredients.
+EXCEPT Califia brand coconut milk or something similar.
+Most everything else is loaded with synthetic ingredients!

 (In many countries, including the US, synthetic vitamins have to be added to any reduced fat milk, so whole milk is usually your best choice.
 For questions about specific brands, I would check if they have additives, if they do, I would personally call it a hard no!)